garbervetsky/ERC-Verisol-Demo/Verifying-ERC20.md

 Before specifyng this property, we will use the [temporal logic LTL](https://en.wikipedia.org/wiki/Linear_temporal_logic).
 (Very) roughly speaking, a LTL logic extend a classical logic with relations about states, so with LTL we can express properties about sequences of states (i.e., a sequence of transactions).
 For instance, one can say specify that the  value of `_totalSupply` does not change unless you apply a `mint` operation, or once the `_totalSupply` is greater than zero, it cannot decrease to zero, or `mint` cannot be applied twice, etc.
 To specify temporal properties we will resort on [VeriMan](https://github.com/VeraBE/VeriMan) a tool developed by @veraBE which takes a Solidity contract and a set of formulas written in PTLTL (Past Linear Temporal Logic, more details [here](https://forum.openzeppelin.com/t/veriman-a-prototype/1446)).
 The tool instruments the contract to find a trace that falsifies at least one of the properties or prove that they hold.
-The instrumented contract can be checked with tools like Verisol, Mythril, Manticore, Echidna, etc.,In the case of Verisol, we can include in the formulas expressions like `Verisol.Old(_totalSupply)` which can be handy for some properties.
+The instrumented contract can be checked with tools like VeriSol, Mythril, Manticore, Echidna, etc.,In the case of VeriSol, we can include in the formulas expressions like `Verisol.Old(_totalSupply)` which can be handy for some properties.

 For instance, the formula `(VeriSol.Old(_totalSupply) ==_totalSupply || mintCalled)` states that for all transaction sequences,  `_totalSupply` remains the same unless the `mint` function is called.